DianaScientist/DianaScientist/README.md

-- 👋 Hi, I’m @dianabohorquez
+- 👋 Hi, I’m @DianaScientist
 - 👀 I’m interested in cats and data
 - 🌱 I’m currently learning how to conquer the world
 - 💞️ I’m looking to collaborate on ...
-I dunno already
+I dunno yet
 - 📫 How to reach me: https://www.linkedin.com/in/dianabohorquez/

 <!---